NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

                 Computers Only check boxes in the DirectAccess Client Setup Wizard.

-            c.  []{#Setup_Wizard .anchor}During initial setup, you
-                configured DirectAccess with the Remote Access Setup Wizard, and added the Mobile Computers Security Group and the Home Computers Security Group to the Enabled For DirectAccess field.
+            c.
+During initial setup, you configured DirectAccess with the Remote Access Setup Wizard, and added the Mobile Computers Security Group and the Home Computers Security Group to the Enabled For DirectAccess field.

             d.
 All of the above.

             e.
 None of the above.

-        2.  []{#for_TreyResearch .anchor}You are the network
-            administrator for TreyResearch.net.
-Your current network
-            topology has a single-edge device that performs firewall and NAT functions.
+        2. You are the network administrator for TreyResearch.net.
+Your current network topology has a single-edge device that performs firewall and NAT functions.
 All client computers run Windows 8.1 and use VPN for remote access.
 Your ISP has provided you with a single, static public IP address.
 You have been asked to deploy DirectAccess for remote access, and a server has been identified for the project.
 The server has a single network adapter.
 What are the minimum steps you need to do before you can enable DirectAccess?
 (Choose all that are required.)

             a.
 Purchase and install an additional network adapter for the identified server.